Johann Stever: Biography

 In mid-1942, following a period of recuperation, Stever was posted to the occupied sector of Russia as the commander of Oberfeldkommandantur 399 (military area command).
-However, by 1943, and in poor health, he returned to Germany and the following year had retired from active service.
+However, by 1943, in poor health, he returned to Germany and retired from active service the following year.
 When the Soviets advanced into Germany in 1945, he fell into their custody and is believed to have died shortly thereafter as he has not been seen since.